MLS Laser Therapy: High-Tech and Highly Effective

 What MLS Therapy Is Used to Treat

-This treatment method can be used in a variety of different manners.
-It certainly helps manage foot and ankle pain, like the kind that accompanies neuromas, bursitis, arthritis, and plantar fasciitis.
-It can also be used in treating various wounds and sports injuries.
+Laser therapy can be used for a variety of conditions.
+This includes foot and ankle pain that accompanies neuromas, bursitis, arthritis, and plantar fasciitis.
+It can also be used in treating various wounds (including diabetic wounds) and sports injuries.

-Laser treatment can provide benefit for both acute and chronic conditions.
-Acute conditions may require only one phase of treatment, whereas patients with chronic ones see continued improvement during the course of regular treatment sessions (since the results are cumulative and build up over time).
+MLS provides benefits for both acute and chronic pains.
+Acute conditions may require only one phase of treatment, whereas patients with chronic ones see continued improvement over regular treatment sessions (since the results are cumulative and build up over time).

 The MLS Advantage

 In short, some of the top benefits of MLS treatment include:

 - Accelerated tissue repair and cell growth.
 Cells absorb the photon energy, which leads to faster growth and repair for our patients.